-This is for obedient Christian singles fascinated with this mysterious thing called sex.
-Call it an occupational hazard of virginity.
+We Christian singles get easily fascinated with this mysterious thing called sex.
+Call it an occupational hazard of chastity.

-It’s kind of understandable.
-When an entire civilization stampedes past on the street in pursuit of something, you’re bound to crane your neck that way.
+It’s understandable.
+When an entire civilization stampedes past you in pursuit of something, you’re bound to crane your neck that way.
 Throw in an entertainment industry that’s found its

-golden calf cash cow in sex and you’ve got a powerful allure.
+golden calf cash cow and you’ve got a powerful allure.
 “Wow,” we find ourselves going if we’re not careful.
 “Sex really does look like the answer.
 Wish I could get that.”

 Now, I’ve never had sex.

 But I’ve seen what it does for people.

 Three years on an Air Force launch truck hearing the details of others’ tech school stories and favorite porn.

 Three years as a teacher, watching students bring their babies to class, where they’d promptly tear up any of their mothers’ homework they could reach.
 Cute buggers.

 Five years at a pizza place which, like any minimum wage job, attracts some tough cases.

 Years later, here’s the scorecard.
 Those airmen were beset with divorce and cheating.
 My former students are still neck-deep in a hard, impoverished existence.
 The minimum wage scene?
 A few of those guys can’t hold down a job, existing perpetually in the scummiest trailer parks with few tools for reaching escape velocity.